BPSTechServices/open311-dkan/README.md

 - [Datasets Update](#datasets-update)

 ## Installation

-We are using a virtual machine instance with Debian 12 (Bookworm) as the operating system.
+### We are using a virtual machine instance with Debian 12 (Bookworm) as the operating system.
 The instance is configured with 8 vCPUs and 32 GB of memory (RAM).

-### Environment (Not minimum requirement; only my local setup)
+### Environment (Not minimum requirement; only recommended)
 - <a href="https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx" target="_blank">Installing Composer</a>
 - <a href="https://ddev.readthedocs.io/en/latest/users/install/ddev-installation/" target="_blank">Installing DDEV</a>
 - <a href="https://ddev.readthedocs.io/en/latest/users/install/docker-installation/" target="_blank">Installing Docker</a>